 This effort keeps families in their homes and prevents home abandonment and deterioration.
 Viable and affordable communities have been shown to have a neutral or positive effect on surrounding property values.

 The percentage of all City employees who receive Cultural Diversity and Sensitivity Training.

 The "Target" is greater than 90%; "Close to Target" is greater than 75%; anything less "Needs Improvement".

 The Human Resources Department defines the targets and collects the data from all training sessions each fiscal year.
-Professional development is provided to meet U.S. Department of Labor, Society of Human Resource Management (SHRM), International City Manager Association (ICMA), NC Office of State Personnel, and UNC School of Government (SOG) training recommendations.
+On-line Professional development is provided to meet U.S. Department of Labor, Society of Human Resource Management (SHRM), International City Manager Association (ICMA), NC Office of State Personnel, and UNC School of Government (SOG) training recommendations.

 This training is designed to improve employee relations and provide better customer service.

 The percentage of board member diversity on all the City’s boards and commissions based on race.
 Racial diversity includes non-white (African-American, Native American, Hawaiian, Asian, Hispanic, and two or more races).

 The "Target" is within +/-10% of the City racial diversity, which is 59%; "Close to Target" is within +/-20%; anything else "Needs Improvement".

 The City of Goldsboro utilizes volunteer boards to provide advice to the city council from a diverse citizen perspective.
 To assure transparency, vacancies are advertised on social media, in the Goldsboro News Argus and on the city’s website.
 Applications for boards and commissions are posted on the city’s website or are available at City Hall.

 The City Manager’s Office defines the targets and tracks appointments to the various boards and commissions on a yearly basis as terms end.